SteelCompendium/data-gen/Kits/Martial Kits/Swashbuckler.md

 ## Signature Ability

-**Fancy Footwork** All combat is a dance—and you’ll be the one leading.
+**Fancy Footwork** All combat is a dance—and you'll be the one leading.

 **Keywords:** Attack, Melee, Weapon